-Hot Off The Chess (or my pet-name for it, ‘HOTCH‘) is founded and edited by me, John Lee Shaw.
-I love everything chess!
+I’m John Lee Shaw and I love everything chess!
 Playing and following this great game has been a passion of mine for over a quarter of a century!
-I am here to share that with like-minded people, like you.
-If you are a chess fan –actually, if you get anything out of chess at all– then it is so great to have you here.
+Hot Off The Chess (or my pet-name for it, ‘HOTCH‘) is where I share that passion with like-minded people, like you.

 What really excites me about our wonderful game, is the psychology of competition — the battle of minds.
 Nerves, ego, pride, rivalry, pressure, fatigue, are just a few considerations that are often going on around the board.
-These aspects can play just as big a part in a game as the moves — and sometimes even more so!
+These aspects can play just as big a part in a game as the moves.
+Sometimes even more so.

-Here on the blog, I look at this along with the analysis of games, either in part or full.
-Again, though, my analysis tends to be from a human’s perspective.
-I don’t use engines much.
-Instead, I like to use my own brain … such as it is … and give my own thoughts, interpretations and opinions.
+Here on the blog, I look at this along with some analysis of games.
+My analysis tends to be from a human’s perspective.
+I don’t use engines much, preferring to use my own brain … such as it is … and give my own thoughts, interpretations and opinions.
 Humans being humans, this means that you will disagree with me at times and that I will miss stuff and mess up here and there.
 Feel free to use the comments section and let me know!

-Along with chess tournaments and other topical blog pieces, there will be classic games and other material that I hope you will find interesting.
-My aim is to turn the blog into an enjoyable and reliable place for you to include among your chess stops.
+Along with my take on chess tournaments and other topical blog pieces, there will be some classic games and other relevant material that I hope you will find interesting.
+I really hope that the blog will become an enjoyable and reliable place for you to include among your chess stops.